sambdavidson/iphone-wikipedia-reader/README.md

 # iPhone Wikipedia Reader!
-### A mobile wikipedia reader that aims to solve the annoyances of browsing wikipedia on mobile.
+### A mobile Wikipedia reader that aims to solve the annoyances of browsing Wikipedia on mobile.
 ##### *Created as part of my final project for CS 4530 Mobile App Development (iOS) at the University of Utah*

 ### Rationale